 A Brief History Of Tartan

-To put it simply, tartan is a type of woollen cloth which consists of vertical and horizontal bands crisscrossed, in various colours.
+To put it simply, tartan is a type of woollen cloth that consists of vertical and horizontal bands crisscrossed, in various colours.
 The fabric is as synonymous with Scotland as alpaca products are with Peru and it is all but impossible to visit and avoid seeing tartan for sale.

 Tartan has been worn in the Highlands of Scotland for centuries and the earliest known tartan can be dated to the third or fourth century AD.
 Whilst it has been suggested that initially, designs were fairly random, tartan patterns eventually came to represent different clans and form a part of their identity.